eccentricdevotion/TARDIS/faqs.md

 #### The perception filter has gone completely invisible!

 When travelling between worlds, the Perception Filter may sometimes go completely invisible — if this happens, just press your “sneak” key (usually LEFT-SHIFT) to make the player skin update.

 [Back to top](#top)

 #### Why does it rain on my TARDIS in dry biomes?

 This is due to a residual temporal flux causing the immediate TARDIS environment to be out of sync with the rest of the multiverse — nothing the TARDIS perception filter can’t handle!

 In reality, you have `police_box.set_biome: true` in the config.
-This sets the biome of the TARDIS location to DEEP\_OCEAN, so that players with [MCPatcher](https://bitbucket.org/prupe/optifine/wiki/Home) modded clients and the [TARDIS\_MCP Resource Pack](https://github.com/eccentricdevotion/TARDIS-MCP) will see a groovy looking TARDIS — the result is that it sometimes rains on the Police Box.
+This sets the biome of the TARDIS location to DEEP\_OCEAN, so that players with [Optifine](https://optifine.net/home) modded clients and the [TARDIS-Resource-Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/) will see a groovy looking TARDIS — the result is that it sometimes rains on the Police Box.

 ![Another lonely TARDIS](images/docs/another_lonely_tardis.jpg)